giovtorres/slurm-docker-cluster/Examples/README.md

 To use:

 * Start the container as described in the main README
+* From this directory:
-* docker cp ping_pong slurmctld:/data/ping_pong
+* docker cp . slurmctld:/data
-* docker cp ping.sh slurmctld:/data/ping.sh
+*
 * On the slurmctld:
 *   cd data
+*   make
+*
+*   Then you can run the examples e.g:
 *   sbatch ping.sh